-We are facing a potential “perfect storm” in healthcare: a growing shortfall in the number of nurses and primary care physicians needed to care for a rapidly aging population that is also coping with increasing rates of chronic disease.
+COVID-19 brought us the “perfect storm” in healthcare: a lethal virus that spread quickly, a growing shortfall in the number of nurses and primary care physicians needed to care for a rapidly aging population, and a shortage of hospital beds.
 In addition, while all of us can now expect to live longer, we are often more concerned with the quality than the length of our lives.
 When polled, 82% of seniors expressed a desire to age in place, and to remain connected to the people and places that give their lives meaning.
 Here is when a video conferencing solution is not enough and does not provide a detailed picture of health status at all times and from all places.

-Our system works from anywhere in the planet, and uses 3g, Wi-Fi or satellite to send live data from anywhere with only a second delay to any internet connected device in the world.
-And for this reason we are called by our customers, “The Über of TeleHealth.”
+Our system works from anywhere in the planet, and uses 3g, Wi-Fi or satellite to send live data from anywhere with only a second delay to any internet connected device in the world, integrating custom CareFlows, HIPAA compliant video, and live vital signs.